 When is the best time to refinance a loan?

-Factors such as prepayment penalties, goals of the borrower, market rates, and existing loan terms come in play.
+Factors such as prepayment penalties, goals of the borrower, market rates, and existing mortgage terms come in play.
 Of course there's no exact formula, but below are some thoughts on how you might analyze your mortgage refinance.

-The Discounted Cash Flow method is the traditional system used, which essentially compares the existing loan vs. the proposed loan on a Net Present Value basis.
+The Discounted Cash Flow method is the traditional system used, which essentially compares the existing mortgage vs. the proposed loan on a Net Present Value basis.

 Commercial Property Refinancing important factors:

 - How will the mortgage refinance will affect monthly cash flow?

 - What the closing costs will be?